monyxie/qr-lite/README.md

 This extension utilizes the [ZXing for JS](https://github.com/zxing-js/library) library to encode/decode QR codes.

-This extension is originally a fork of
+This extension was originally a fork of
 [Javascript QR Code](https://addons.mozilla.org/zh-CN/firefox/addon/javascript-qr-code/)
 which was written by Francesco De Stefano.